How Much Does It Cost to Build a House?

 • Consider a modular home – If you’re not committed to a custom home, shop around to see if a modular home would work for you.
 Prefabricated construction can save as much as 20% compared to the cost of a custom home build, and take significantly less time.5

-• Sale-leasebacks during construction – To save on costs during construction, consider a sale-leaseback.
-Through this, you can sell your home to a company that will let you live in it as a renter.
+• Sell and stay transactions during construction – To save on costs during construction, consider a sell and stay transaction.
+Through this, you can sell your home and then live in it as a renter.
 This way, you can save on the cost of moving to multiple locations during your home build.

 • Vet your vendors – Interview at least a half dozen contractors, check references, and read the fine print when you compare quotes and promises.